openlookeng/community/design/website_content_desigh.md

     - Blog

-The content of *Community/Governance* is kept under the foler *content* in the repo.
+The content of governance will be added into the page *Community/Who we are*.

 ## The required format of the files

-To synchronize the content to website, the folder is designed as below:
+In case there is anything to synchronize the content to website, the folder should be designed as below:

 - Folder structure of *content* in this repo.